Te Mana O

 Te whakapapa o te wai – The special relationship of Maori and water

 In Māori mythology, the earth only became habitable for humans when parting heaven and earth.
 Sky Father, Ranginui, and Earth Mother, Papatūānuku, were in a close, loving embrace.
-Suddenly, they were separated by one of their sons – who is also considered the ancestor of today’s humans – lifting Ranginui with his feet.
-In their grief and longing, Papatūānuku lets her sighs rise as mountain mist.
-Ranginui’s teardrops fall as rain on the earth.
+They were separated by one of their sons – who is also considered the ancestor of today’s humans – lifting Ranginui with his feet.
+In their grief and longing, Papatūānuku lets her sighs rise as mountain mist and Ranginui’s teardrops fall as rain on the earth.
 As a consequence of this separation, freshwater appears for the first time.
 It can be seen as the inevitable result of the atmosphere on which all life depends.

 In the Māori world view, animals, plants, rivers, mountains and lakes are ancestors.
 As a result, they are seen as family members who are respected and treated as fellow human beings.
 Thus dew and mountain mist are daily reminders of the kinship with water.

 Te maramatanga o te hononga – the awareness of connectedness

 When it comes to our water, there is often a lack of awareness.
 Very few people know where water comes from and if it is safe to drink.
 We can all increase our attention to the ecological condition of the river or waterway outside of our front door or give attention to the quality of our bore/tank water.
 This is about connection, attachment, and oneness with water and its role and place importance within our world.

 The water within our cells, our blood, our breath, our brain, was just rain, dew, and clouds, and it will be again after passing through us.
 Water connects us all and therefore we are all part of this world.
 As part of the whole, it is in all of our interests not to harm it.